adhitadhitadhit/adminlte-dru8-reb/README.md

 # DruAdminLTE ( Drupal theme)

 ### Introduction
 DruAdminLTE is a Drupal 8 admin theme based on AdminLTE by Almaseed Studio and based on Yorkshire Drupal theme project.
 DruAdminLTE can be used as a default theme and administration theme.
-DruAdminLTE is mobile friendly and supporting Right to Left ( RTL ) direction ( Arabic, Hebrew.... ).
+DruAdminLTE is mobile friendly and supporting Right to Left ( RTL ) direction ( Arabic, Hebrew..... ).

 ### Demo
 http://www.strategywhiteboard.com/test - Live Demo